 This Buffalo check Fall wreath using an embroidery hoop is a stunning way to welcome in the season.
-It’s easy to make, so grab your glue gun and let’s get started.
+The softer, warmer colors of the khaki farmhouse fabric really help to let the other colors pop.

 Buffalo Plaid Fall Wreath

 It is no secret: I love the look of a small Buffalo check plaid.
-Heck, I would probably have an accent wall in a Buffalo plaid if I wasn’t terrified of wallpaper.
-It’s an irrational fear, I know.
+Goodness, I would probably have an accent wall in a Buffalo plaid if I wasn’t terrified of wallpaper (an irrational fear, I know).

-This holiday season, I’m incorporating both khaki Buffalo check fabric and black and white Buffalo check fabric into my decor.
+This fall season, I’m incorporating khaki Buffalo check fabric into my decor.
 From gnome ornaments to wreaths, I’m using this eye-catching fabric in small projects to tie a few rooms together.

 RELATED READING: Welcome Fall with This Pumpkin Spice Sugar Scrub